Skip to content

 8) Great Content

-In case English is your first language, Great Content won’t disappoint you.
+Unfortunately, Great Content is a writing site only for native English speakers.
+If English is your first language, Great Content won’t disappoint you.

-If the people behind Great Content like what they see, you’ll receive an evaluation, and you can start making money writing for the platform.
+Assuming the people behind Great Content like what they see, you’ll receive an evaluation, and you can start making money writing for the platform.

 9) Constant Content

-However, Constant Content is more of a job board portal than a site you can join to write an article and get paid.
+Constant Content is more of a job board portal than a site you can join to write an article and get paid.
+So, you’ll need to register on the platform and build your profile.

 10) Zerys

-By all means, Zerys is a huge network for writers – more than 50,000 people are already writing for cash on it.
+By all means, Zerys is an enormous network for writers – more than 50,000 people are already writing articles for cash on it.
+Do you want to be one of them?

 11) London Brokers Freelance Writing